Special Olympics USA: 2010 Special Olympics USA Games

-Lincoln, Nebraska hosted the Games, July 18–23.
+Lincoln, Nebraska, hosted the Games, on July 18–23.

 2014 Special Olympics USA Games

-The 2014 Special Olympics USA Games were held from June 14–21 in New Jersey.
+The 2014 Special Olympics USA Games were held from June 14 to 21 in New Jersey.
 The Opening Ceremony was held at Prudential Center in Newark.
 Competition was held at venues throughout Mercer County including The College of New Jersey in the Trenton suburb of Ewing, Rider University, Princeton University and Mercer County Park.
 The budget for the event exceeded $15M.
 The Games Founding Partners included 21st Century Fox, Barnabas Health, HESS, KPMG, NJSEA, Prudential, PSE&G, ShopRite, Toys"R"Us and WWE.
+The ending ceremony consisted of a unified festival.
+The festival consisted of whiffle ball, bocce, kickball, football, soccer, and Zumba.
+The event was held to bring attention to the volunteers and the community of New Jersey.

 Baseball was introduced as a sport at the USA Games for the first time, with four teams – from Alabama, Delaware, New Jersey, and Rhode Island.
 The gold– and bronze–medal games were played in Arm & Hammer Park in Trenton.

 The triathlon was held for the first time.

 2018 Special Olympics USA Games

-The 2018 Special Olympics USA Games were held in Seattle, Washington from July 1–6, 2018.
+The 2018 Special Olympics USA Games were held in Seattle, Washington, from July 1–6, 2018.
 The USA Games featured more than 4,000 athletes competing in 14 different sports.
-The Opening Ceremony took place on July 1 at Husky Stadium and included a 2,000-person choir and musical performances from Ann Wilson and Charlie Puth.
+The Opening Ceremony took place on July 1 at Husky Stadium and included a 2,000-person choir and musical performances from Allen Stone, Ann Wilson and Charlie Puth.
 The sporting events were held primarily on the University of Washington campus and in various venues around the region.

 2022 Special Olympics USA Games

 The 2022 Special Olympics USA Games were held in Orlando, Florida, from June 5-11, 2022.
 The USA Games featured 5,500 athletes and coaches from all 50 states and The Caribbean.
-The opening ceremony was held on June 5th at Exploria Stadium and was produced by Disney Live Entertainment featuring performances from Sara Bareilles and others.
+The opening ceremony was held on June 5 at Exploria Stadium and was produced by Disney Live Entertainment featuring performances from Sara Bareilles and others.